-On May 29, 2014, the Company entered into a Note Purchase Agreement relating to a private placement by the Company of \$46.0 million aggregate principal of 2019 Notes which are convertible into shares of the Company's common stock at an initial conversion price of \$17.41 per share.
-The conversion price is subject to customary anti-dilution protection.
-The 2019 Notes bear interest at a rate of 4.5% per annum, payable semiannually in arrears on May 15 and November 15 of each year.
-The 2019 Notes mature on May 30, 2019 unless earlier converted or repurchased in accordance with their terms, and there are no contractual payments due prior to that date.
+On May 29, 2014, the Company entered into a Note Purchase Agreement relating to a private placement by the Company of \$46.0 million aggregate principal amount of 2019 Notes which were convertible into shares of the Company's common stock at an initial conversion price of \$17.41 per share.
+The conversion price was subject to customary anti-dilution protection.
+The 2019 Notes bore interest at a rate of 4.5% per annum, payable semiannually in arrears on May 15 and November 15 of each year.
+The maturity date of the 2019 Notes was on May 30, 2019, and there were no contractual payments due prior to that date.

-In September 2018, the Company used part of the net proceeds from the issuance of the 2025 Notes noted above to repurchase \$23.4 million aggregate principal value of the 2019 Notes in privately-negotiated transactions for approximately \$40.2 million in cash.
+In September 2018, the Company used part of the net proceeds from the issuance of the 2025 Notes to repurchase \$23.4 million aggregate principal amount of the 2019 Notes in privately-negotiated transactions for approximately \$40.2 million in cash.
 The partial repurchase of the 2019 Notes resulted in a \$17.0 million loss on early extinguishment of debt in September 2018.
-At March 31, 2019, approximately \$22.6 million of principal remained outstanding on the 2019 Notes.